X-sky/HostsWitch/README.md

 DIRECT direct.com
 ```

-## Possible Side Effects
+## Caveats

-- ⚠️WILL unsafely downgrade all `HTTPS` requests that matched host rules in your browser URL bar or iframe to `HTTP` to make HostsWitch take effect.
+- ⚠️will UNSAFELY downgrade all `HTTPS` requests that match the host rules in your browser URL bar or iframe to `HTTP` to make HostsWitch take effect.
 Please make sure this extension is enabled only on websites with secure content.
 - ⚠️strict Cookie strategy (`SameSite=Strict` or `SameSite=Lax`) may cause problems in 'URL-host-matched' `Iframe`.
 Because of these strategies, the REDIRECTED UNSAFE Iframe request will be blocked by browsers from setting cookies and therefore may FAIL to load `Iframe` pages correctly.
+- ⚠️some sites may lead to infinite redirection and thus fail to load page `ERR_TOO_MANY_REDIRECTS`.
+Opening this page in `InPrivate Mode` will fix this problem.

 ## Powered By